 Dizziness and nausea can be caused by problems with depth perception, similar to motion sickness.
 With motion sickness, you feel uneasy because your brain is having difficulty understanding the position of your body in relation to the space surrounding it.
 So when you wear your new glasses, your brain may need some time to understand how to interpret the new images it's receiving, causing you to feel disoriented or dizzy.

 When Should I Call My Eye Doctor?

 When the adjustment period extends beyond a few weeks, there is a possibility that there was an error in the manufacturing of the lenses.
 Many people purchase eyewear from somewhere other than their eye doctor or order glasses online, and some studies have shown that up to 40% of online eyewear is made incorrectly or inaccurately.

 It’s important to note that many offices may charge fees to check eyewear that is not made by them and that there may be fees for rechecking a patient’s refraction when glasses are made by another source.

 Discomfort that lasts longer than a couple of weeks means it’s time to call your optometrist.
 Persistent symptoms like headaches, dizziness, or blurry vision can indicate that your glasses aren’t well suited to your eyes and need adjusting.
 Your optometrist will double check the prescription of the glasses among other things to ensure that the new glasses are right for you.

-If you need new glasses or are having a hard time adjusting to a new pair, don’t hesitate to contact Westfarms Eye Associates, PC to schedule an appointment with the Farmington eye doctor.
+If you need new glasses or are having a hard time adjusting to a new pair, don’t hesitate to contact Dr. Jenkins & Associates to schedule an appointment with the Newington eye doctor.